 Mrs. Walker received her B.A. in Rehabilitation Therapy from the University of North Carolina at Chapel Hill in 1996 and received an A.D. in Nursing in 2005

 As Senior Director of Program Development, Ms. Piunti serves as the primary point of contact for all contract and budget negotiations including project initiation, amendments and change orders.
 During her tenure at NeuroCog Trials, Mrs. Piunti has served as Project Lead on several Phase 2 and Phase 3 studies, with a special emphasis on international trials in Asia and South America.
 Mrs. Piunti received her B.A. in English from Siena College.

-Mr. Baldwin serves as the Director of Quality Assurance.
+Mr. Baldwin serves as the Senior Director of Quality Assurance.
 He has over 20 years of experience in clinical trial research.
 He started his career in Data Management and held various positions in Information Technology, Regulatory and Quality Assurance departments at Contract and Academic Research Organizations.
 Prior to joining NeuroCog Trials, he worked in the Quality Assurance department of a local pharmaceutical company for over 6 years and progressed into the position of Associate Director of QA.
 In his role at NeuroCog Trials, Mr. Baldwin oversees the development and maintenance of a Quality Assurance program for NeuroCog Trials that includes compliance, training, auditing, documentation and QA support of sponsor projects to insure adherence to global regulations that apply to the work that NeuroCog Trials completes for their partners.